-For this first entry, let’s explore Bluebeam Revu 2018 and how to properly calibrate the measurement tool and use measurement markups.
-In this example, I am using Revu eXtreme 2018 and running it on 64 bit Windows 10 Home Edition.
+In this example, I am using Revu eXtreme 20.
 I have also configured my own profile, so if you are following along you may be seeing a slightly different user interface.

 In order to work with measurement markups, you need to be marking up a PDF with an architectural drawing drawn to scale that already includes at least one measurement as a reference.
-In the drawing in my example below I have circled in red the measurement I’ll be referencing.
+In my example below, I have circled in red the measurement I’ll be referencing.

-For this example, I already have a measurement included in my drawing telling me this wall is 30 feet.
+In this example, I already have a measurement included on my drawing telling me this wall is 30 feet.
 You will want to find a measurement like this, and click on both ends of the line after selecting the Calibrate option.
 A dialogue box will open asking you to enter the length of the the line in question.

-Next you’ll want to find a closed space on your drawing.
-If you have a space that is not closed, you can select the Create Boundary Option (circled in red below) and select two or more points where the space is open.
-Below I have selected two points to close my space and then I pressed enter to apply.
-The boundary will only be generated after you press Enter; if you don’t Revu will think you want to add more points to the boundary.
+To use Dynamic Fill, you’ll want to find a closed space on your drawing.
+If you have a space that is not closed, you can select the Add Boundary (circled in red below) and select two or more points where the space is open.
+Double click once you are happy with your boundary line.
+This will place a temporary boundary in the selected are to close the space.

-To calculate the area of a space using Dynamic Fill, click on the Fill option and Area measurement option.
+To calculate the area of a space using Dynamic Fill, click on the Fill option and Area measurement option in the toolbar.
 Your cursor will become a small green circle.

-Click and drag anywhere in the closed space.
-A green color will literally pour out of your cursor highlighting the closed space.
+Click and drag anywhere within the closed space.
+A green color will “fill” from your cursor, highlighting the closed space.
 Make sure to continue holding until the space is filled.

 If you are satisfied with the selection, click on Apply in the Dynamic Fill toolbar.
-The green color will disappear and will be replaced by a red line on the perimeter of the space, with points determined by Dynamic Fill.
-The area of the space will also be calculated, based on your selection and the calibration you did earlier.
-In this case it happens to be 138,152 square inches.
+The green color will disappear and will be replaced by a red line on the perimeter of the space, with points determined by the fill.
+The area of the space will also be calculated, based on your selection and the calibration you had set earlier.

 If you have any comments, questions or suggestions, please use the comment section on the bottom of this page, and don’t forget to subscribe to our blog to get more Bluebeam Revu tips & tricks directly in your inbox!